ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

 <img src="images/mage/pipeline_steps_overview.png" width="250">

-# How to Start the Solution Locally
+# How to Start the Solution
+The solution can be executed in two ways:
-Local execution is the simplest way to test the solution components.
-It uses a local LLM model and does not require access to external services and API keys.

-However, note that the local LLM shows average performance for generating German responses.
+1. **Execution with local LLM**: The simplest way to test the solution components.
+It uses a local OLLAMA model and does not require access to external services and API keys.
+Please note, the local LLM shows average or even _poor_ performance and quality for generating German responses.
+To achieve better results, use the next option.

+1. **Execution with online LLM**: The recommended way to test the solution.
+It uses the AWS LLM service and requires an AWS account and API keys.

+## Execution with local LLM
+The approach uses a local LLM model and does not require access to external services and API keys.
+No any extra setup is required.
+Everything is included in the repository.

-## Run Components as Docker Containers
+### Run Components as Docker Containers
-To start the solution, run the following command (it may take 30-40 minutes or more):
+To start the solution, run the following command.
+It may take 30-40 minutes or more to download the required Docker images and initialize the system:

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.test.yml -p smart-mail up --build